 In 2006, the Village Voice ran numerous articles discussing Bruce’s relationship with Linda.
 Word was out.

 In the aftermath of Bruce’s betrayal by engaging in an adulterous and incestuous relationship, Bruce and Elena fought in family court.
 In a 2008 New York Supreme Court ruling, the Court ordered that Bruce pay Elena $100,000 for counsel fees in connection with the litigation and denied Bruce’s motion to compel Elena to pay all expenses for a mutually selected childcare provider.
 Bruce appealed.

-If you are in need of an appellate litigator, contact the law office of Yonatan S. Levoritz, P.C., an attorney focused on getting results for his clients.
+If you are in need of an appellate litigator, contact Levoritz Law Firm today.
+We are a group of experienced attorneys that focus on getting results for our clients.